Current position(s)

 I was appointed an external examiner for an MSc.
 Bioinformatics research project (thesis and presentation) at Pwani University, Kenya in 2020.

-Professional Memberships
+Professional Memberships and affiliations

 Education